 Fortaleza is the state capital of Ceara, located in North-eastern Brazil.
 The economy of Fortaleza is mainly based on diversified commerce and tourism.
 The manufacturing industry produces footwear, textiles, leather-derived items, and the extraction of minerals enhances the local economy.
 Brazil is in Eastern South America, bordering the Atlantic Ocean.
 Mostly tropical, but temperate in south.
 Mostly flat to rolling lowlands in north; some plains, hills, mountains, and narrow coastal belt.
 The official language is Brazilian Portuguese.
 This is different from European Portuguese in pronunciation and some vocabulary.
 Many people do speak English in business and federal government circles, but visitors cannot rely on a contact's ability to speak English and should check in advance whether an interpreter will be necessary.
 The main religion is Christianity.
 The economy of Brazil is a federal economy.
 Brazil is the ninth largest economy in the world and the second largest in the Americas, after the United States.
+The security risk for expatriates in Brazil is medium, but high in the deprived areas of major urban centres.
+Risks include opportunistic crime, such as purse-snatching, armed street robbery, drug-related violence, car theft and carjacking.
+There is a high level of risk of kidnapping for wealthy local residents.
 The population in Fortaleza is 3.6 Mil (2014 est.), while the inflation rate is 6.52% (2014 est.).

 Cost Of Living